Pengilly's quick expulsion due to admission of guilt: IOC

-PYEONGCHANG, South Korea (Reuters) - The International Olympic Committee on Friday denied double standards in the expulsion of the most vocal critic in the Russian doping affair from the Pyeongchang Olympics, saying British IOC member Adam Pengilly had admitted his guilt.
+PYEONGCHANG, South Korea (Reuters) - The International Olympic Committee (IOC) on Friday denied double standards in the expulsion of the most vocal critic in the Russian doping affair from the Pyeongchang Olympics, saying British IOC member Adam Pengilly had admitted his guilt.

 Pengilly was ordered home late on Thursday and has since left the country after an altercation with a security guard at the IOC hotel.

-The former Olympian, who twice competed at the Games in skeleton, has apologized for his actions and has written a letter to the guard, admitting his behavior was wrong but he has denied there was any physical contact.
+The former Olympian, who twice competed at the Games in skeleton, repeatedly refused to stop for an accreditation control check and has apologized for his actions.

+He has also written a letter to the guard, admitting his behavior was wrong, but he has denied there was any physical contact.

+Several Korean media outlets said the guard had suffered some minor scratches after falling as he tried to stop Pengilly.

 “We had an incident here at the Games with security.
 We take that very gravely,” said IOC spokesman Mark Adams.